gstlaurent/hintgralison/README.txt

 5. Makes Accusations!
-If Dr. Clue has learned enough to know for certain what the three cards are that are in the envelope, it let's you know!
-Then, when you next have a chance (which might be immediately), you can make an accusation and WIN THE GAME!
+If Dr. Clue has learned enough to know for certain what the three cards are that are in the envelope, then it let's you know!
+When you next have a chance (which might be immediately), you can make an accusation and WIN THE GAME!
 Congratulations, you!
 Congratulation, Dr. Clue!